 After failed attempts to get help from the U.S. government, in September 1994, Hermann Langer, son of Mattias Langer, erected a small stone cross to remember the 11 murdered men.
 He used pieces from his own family’s gravestones to erect a makeshift cross to mark the spot 50 years after the murders.

 In 2001, Dr. Norman Lichtenfeld, the son of a 106th veteran, and the Langer children helped form the U.S. Wereth Memorial Fund to raise funds for a memorial.
 On May 23, 2004, a memorial to the “Wereth 11” was formally dedicated near the location of the massacre.
 It is dedicated to the 11 massacred soldiers as well as all African-American soldiers who fought in the European theater.
-It is believed to be the only memorial specifically dedicated to African-American soldiers of World War II in Europe.
+It is believed to be the only memorial in Europe specifically dedicated to African-American soldiers in World War II.

 Finally, in 2017, Congress passed a resolution bestowing “official recognition” on the victims of the massacre.